Orsso/Drone-Control-System/README.md

 ## Overview

-The system provides a military-style interface for drone control with real-time video feed, color tracking capabilities, and 3D visualization of drone orientation.
+The system provides a minimalist interface for drone control with real-time video feed, color tracking capabilities, and 3D visualization of drone orientation.
 The interface includes basic drone controls (takeoff/land), color-based tracking options, and velocity monitoring.

 ## Technical Stack